-Myofascial trigger points can cause many problems in muscles, including, but not limited to, referred pain, reduction in range of motion, weakness, loss of endurance, numbness, tingling and a host of other often-overlooked problems.
+Myofascial trigger points can cause many problems in our muscles, including referred pain, limited range of motion, weakness, loss of endurance, numbness, tingling, and more.

 I’m sure we all have had clients who report feeling nagging pain or tension in their mid-back between or below the shoulder blades.
 To really get to the center of it all there may be a bit of detective work needed to find the true source of the problem.